Sir,

 I made a bargain with a man O.B.
 Wait for apportions of the pine on my land for so much money payable in payments once a year.

-The contract that he should touch anything to interfere with the homestead rights in March 1870.
+The contract stated that he should not touch anything in March 1870 to interfere with the homestead rights.

-He went to cutting the timber I forbade him touching it.
+He went to cut the timber; I forbade him to touch it.

-He then took of what he had cut as he was not to make me any trouble.
+He then took off what he had cut, as he was not to make me any trouble.

-I consider that his claim no coming into force until I prove up my claim to be void.
+I consider that his claim is not coming into force until I prove up my claim to be void.

 Wait sold the claim to J.L.
 Stevens of East Laginane.

-In February 1871, he cut about 30 thousand feet of cork pine, I forbade them mooching it, they took it away.
+In February 1871, he cut about 30 thousand feet of cork pine.
+I forbade them from mooching it; they took it away.

-I sent a complaint to Mr. Ripley then received in the land office his reply was that M.L.
-Stevens had been there and settled for it by having $55.00.
+I sent a complaint to Mr. Ripley and received his reply at the land office.
+His reply was that M.L.
+Stevens had been there and settled for it by paying $55.00.

-In March 1872, Stevens cut about 80 thousand more and drew it on to banking ground on my land.
+In March 1872, Stevens cut about 80 thousand more and drew it onto the banking ground on my land.

 Some of it is there yet.